 “Candidates for jobs, especially new or upcoming college graduates, need to use social media to connect with a future employer,” Kitzman says.
 “Perusing a company’s Facebook page, liking a couple of features and adding a short comment is an excellent way to demonstrate interest in the employer.”

-Jon Neidy, executive director of the Smith Career Center at Bradley University in Illinois, urges applicants to “be prepared to explain what specifically attracts you to the company and why you think you would be a good hire for them.”
+Jon Neidy, Ph.D., interim vice president of student success at Illinois Central College, urges applicants to “be prepared to explain what specifically attracts you to the company and why you think you would be a good hire for them.”

 3. Tap into your network of contacts.

 Speaking of social networks, don’t forget to make use of your own collection of contacts.
 Reach out to your school’s alumni to see whether anyone has experience in your field of interest.
-Or, if you know someone employed by the company you’re interviewing with, arrange an informational session with him or her.
+Or, if you know someone employed by the company you’re interviewing with, arrange an informational session with them.
 If all goes well, that person will probably put in a good word for you.

-“Tap your network of contacts,” says Twyla Hough, director of career services at Trinity University in Texas.
+“Tap your network of contacts,” says Twyla Hough, a doctoral student at Texas Tech University’s College of Human Sciences.
 “Depending on the alma mater, the employer may have alumni working for them.
 These individuals can be a great resource for preparing for a strong interview.
 Look them up in LinkedIn alumni groups or through the university alumni office.”

 A successful interview will feel more like a conversation than a one-sided interrogation.
-Although Browne advises students to rehearse short elevator speeches that can be used if the hiring manager asks them to tell him or her about themselves, it’s equally important to have additional questions ready.
+Although Browne advises students to rehearse short elevator speeches that can be used if the hiring manager asks them to talk about themselves, it’s equally important to have additional questions ready.
 Ask for more detail about your potential role, the company and the interviewer’s experience at the organization.

 “Have questions for the interviewer, but not questions that have already been answered in the job description or that are easily found on the website,” Hough says.